BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/z-transform.md

 $$X(z) = \frac{z^2 + 1/2 z + z^2 - 1/4 z}{(z-1/4)(z+1/2)} = \frac{2z(z+1/8)}{(z-1/4)(z+1/2)}, \quad |z| > 1/2$$

 All *zeros* ($z = 0$, $z = -1/8$) and *poles* ($z = 1/4$, $z = -1/2$) are on the real-axis.
+Again the ROC extends outwards from the outermost pole thus the system is *causal*.

 ```{code-cell} python3
 ---